benedictehejgaard/chaos-in-congress/index.md

 ## Text Analysis

 ## Where do I find the data?
-The four datasets used for the analyses can be downloaded below:
+The four datasets used for the analyses can be downloaded from our github repository [here](data).
-* Link to dataset
-* Link to dataset
-* Link to dataset
-* Link to dataset

 TODO maybe add source?